ASUKA39/shamir-secret-image-sharing/README.md

 ```bash
 python src_257.py
 ```
-- This algorithm supports support secret rebuilding from any sub-secrets number by saving pixels index which RGB values are not in 0-255 range after Shamir's Secret Sharing algorithm.
+- This algorithm supports secret rebuilding from any sub-secrets number by saving pixels index which RGB values are not in 0-255 range after Shamir's Secret Sharing algorithm.

 ## Examples
 ### Original Algorithm